 - Assist internal traders and sales teams and liaising with the institutional clients to work on their customized trading needs.

-- Publishing regularly the research reports with trade endorsements in fixed income and other OTC products.
+- We are regularly publishing the research reports with trade endorsements in fixed income and other OTC products.

 Qualification and Skills Required

 - The incumbent should at least possess a bachelor’s degree with a focus on statistics, economics, and finance.
 A Master’s degree in quantitative subjects is highly desirable.

 - Demonstrate advanced knowledge of all fixed income securities, markets, trading strategies, macroeconomicsMacroeconomicsMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates., and the ability to sell products.

 - Good conceptual understanding of debt market regulatory requirements.